mashh-lab/mcp-agent-proxy/IMPLEMENTATION_LOG.md

 > 5. **Maintain Backwards Compatibility**: Current MCP clients should keep working throughout
 > 6. **Branch Strategy**: Use feature branches for each phase, merge to main when stable
 > 7. **Documentation**: Update README and examples as features are added
+> 8. **NEVER Delete Valuable Tests**: When facing complex mocking/testing issues, find simpler approaches to test core logic rather than deleting test scenarios.
+Test logic is more valuable than zero linting errors.
+> 9. **Test Design Philosophy**: Direct testing of core algorithms (like BGP path selection) is often more reliable than complex integration tests with heavy mocking.
+> 10. **Controlled Technical Debt**: Use helper functions and controlled `any` usage with proper eslint-disable comments rather than scattered type compromises.
 >
 > **Development Loop**: Code → Lint (`pnpm lint --fix`) → Test (`pnpm test:run`) → Update Log
+>
+> **Comprehensive Verification**: `pnpm lint && npx tsc --noEmit && pnpm test:run` (Run this before major commits/phase completion)
+>
+> **Critical Lesson**: **Preserve test scenarios over clean metrics!** Complex testing challenges should be solved with simpler approaches, not by abandoning valuable test coverage.
+Zero errors AND meaningful tests are both achievable with the right approach.

 # BGP Agent Routing Implementation Log